-Its weakness to detect incomming planes, as to evaluate the threats and to propagate the air-raid warning changed for the worse after the breakthroug of the Guderian's armoured divisions at Sedan.
+Its weakness to detect incoming planes, as to evaluate the threats and to propagate the air-raid warning changed for the worse after the breakthrough of the Guderian armoured divisions at Sedan.

 Somebody, in France, cloaked hermetically the causes having induced this bad reactivity during the ten following years.

-Later, the French memories vanished slowly because a lot of the actors of the aerial warning, its transmission and its evaluation, disapeared without any public debriefing.
+Later, the French memories vanished slowly because a lot of the actors of the aerial warning, its transmission and its evaluation, disappeared without any public debriefing.

 Indeed, one can understand a little they had little motivation to remember what they have lived - they had few good achievements to claim.

-Nevertheless, I cannot understand why a kind of censorship on this subject occured since dozens of year until the present days.
+Nevertheless, I cannot understand why a kind of censorship on this subject occurred since dozens of year until the present days.

 The Lt-Col. Michel Marias (Grp III/3) summarized the perception of the fighter pilots (in Icare):